DieAntonie/tdd-dojo-node/series/session-4-lsp/README.md

 - Code editor and compiler/interpreter for participants to write and test code.

 ## Key Takeaways:
-- Understanding of Liskov's Substitution Principle (LSP) and its significance in object-oriented design.
+- Understanding of the Liskov Substitution Principle (LSP) and its role in software design.
-- Practice in refactoring code to ensure substitutability without altering behavior.
+- Practice in identifying violations of LSP and refactoring code to adhere to the principle.
-- Experience in designing flexible and maintainable class hierarchies that adhere to LSP.
+- Experience in designing classes that support substitutability and maintain correctness when substituting subclasses for their base classes.